IMAGE CROPPER

 My crop dimensions don’t match what I expected.

 Check the “Crop: w=…, h=…” line below the preview — that is the real output size.
 If Lock is enabled, unlock before changing size.
-Otherwise, use Apply size to force exact pixels.
+Otherwise, use Apply size for exact pixels.

 Why is JPG quality disabled sometimes?